Biometric Check

 X-Organization-Id.

-data:image/...;base64, prefix).
-For multipart, use the field name userImage or user_image and send a file or a base64 string.
+userImage or user_image as a file part or base64 string (with or without data:image/...;base64, prefix).
+JSON: user_image or userImage as base64, data URL, or http(s) URL.
 Formats: JPEG, PNG, WebP, TIFF.
 Max 5MB.UUID of the person entity in Gu1.
-Either
+At least one of

 Success (200 OK)